jeffwright13/pytest-insight/alpha_release_notes.md

 The unified insight command with subcommands (profile, analyze, generate, etc.) is intuitive and well-documented.
 Typer-based CLI with consistent help/option conventions.
 Advanced Analysis & Insights
-Rich set of metrics and insights (health, stability, flakiness, brittleness, environment impact, etc.).
+Rich set of metrics and insights (health, stability, impact, etc.).
 Predictive analytics and impact analysis features are in place.
 Interactive Dashboard
 Streamlit dashboard provides a user-friendly entry point for non-technical users.